ImpressiveTaste/motorLogger/README.md

 - Enter a scaling factor for each variable so plots and saved data are scaled on the fly
 - Plot currents and speed, or save to Excel, CSV or MATLAB format
 - Dummy mode available by setting `USE_SCOPE = False`
+- Experimental button to disable the sample interval guard

 ## Requirements